ViewComponent/view_component/README.md

 # ActionView::Component
-`ActionView::Component` is a framework for building view components.
+`ActionView::Component` is a framework for building view components in Rails.

 ## Installation
 Add this line to your application's Gemfile: